 West Hollywood's City Poet Laureate highlights the City of West Hollywood through the literary arts and, over a period of time, creates a new body of literary work that commemorates the diversity and vibrancy of the City.
 She serves as an official ambassador of West Hollywood’s vibrant literary culture, promoting poetry in West Hollywood, stimulating the transformative impact of poetry in the local community, and creating excitement about the written word.
-Kim Dower will serve from October 2016-2018.
+Kim Dower, our second City Poet Laureate, served from October 2016-2018.

 For National Poetry Month 2018, Kim repeated the process and weaved together the poem "West Hollywood is for Dreamers."